Epic USA Fall Road Trips to Add to Your Bucket List

 On day 3, you will head toward Cherokee, NC.
 This is the entrance into the Great Smoky Mountains.
 Along the way, stop at Graveyards Field Loop, which is one of the coolest hikes on the parkway.
 You can even hike to a waterfall, or just do the loop as we did.

-Next, make your way through Cherokee and stop at Oconaluftee Visitor Center to have a chance at seeing some elk.
+Next, make your way through Cherokee and stop at the Oconaluftee Visitor Center to have a chance to see some elk.